Medications in Eye Care

-Ophthalmic Medications Guide
+Ophthalmic Medications Overview

 Medications play a vital role in eye care, addressing a wide range of conditions to preserve and enhance vision health.
 Ophthalmic medications are used to treat infections, reduce inflammation, manage chronic conditions like glaucoma, and provide relief from symptoms such as dryness, itching, or pain.
 Antibiotics, antivirals, and antifungals are essential for treating bacterial, viral, and fungal infections of the eye, while corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs) help control inflammation and reduce the risk of damage from conditions like uveitis or post-surgical inflammation.